 Lipedema vs Cellulite- Insights from Dr. Moein in Los Angeles

 Far too commonly, unwanted bulk in the thighs, water retention in the hips, or unevenness in the arms is brushed aside as pesky fat or run-of-the-mill cellulite.
 All too often, that diagnosis masks the presence of lipedema disease, which can only be diagnosed and treated by a doctor.
-Such a misdiagnosis instigates a delay in treatment, more physical misery and awakening a dormant misery in the Self.
+Such a misdiagnosis instigates a delay in treatment, more physical misery, and awakening a dormant misery in the Self.

 The distinction is the key.
 Understanding where lipedema diverges from cellulite is not semantics but body ownership of health.
 Accurate identification is the key to proper diagnosis, prompt treatment, and restored faith in the body silhouette.
-It empowers patients not only to the pursuit of cosmetic idealization but to treatment of a condition that, untreated, will become sweeping health handicaps.
+It empowers patients not only to the pursuit of cosmetic idealization but to the treatment of a condition that, untreated, will become sweeping health handicaps.

 Here, lipedema and cellulite will be uncovered in simplicity, what they are, in ways how their appearances differ, the secret danger of lipedema, and the new treatments that promise.
 Discernment is freedom: freedom in being able to discern the difference between the aesthetic and the chronic, and the recovery of control over health and over self.